-Prerequisite(s): EDU 104 with a grade of C or better
+Prerequisite(s): EDU 104 or PSY 215 with a grade of C or better Note: Students enrolled in EDU courses may be subject to CORI/SORI background checks.

 EDU 210 - CURRICULUM IN EARLY EDUCATION

 Emphasizes how children learn within a developmentally appropriate setting.
 Students will use a thematic approach in designing an anti-bias curriculum in alignment with the Massachusetts Guidelines for Preschool Learning Experiences.
 Content areas to be explored include: Language and Literacy, Science, Math, Blocks, Creative Arts, and Dramatic Play in an inclusive classroom setting.
 These concepts will be applied in a laboratory-based experience that will include written lesson plans, student made materials, and participatory workshops.